 Animal rights activists have long raised concerns about some of the largest medical device companies, taking up minuscule stock holdings to gain access to shareholder meetings at a raft of medtech makers.

 People for the Ethical Treatment of Animals has been acquiring stakes in various companies, either through donations or by taking an active interest in firms it deems guilty of cruelty to animals.
 Even with meager holdings, the group is considered a partial owner entitled to submit proposals during annual meetings.
+The group also conducted pet vaccinations roxborough co services to the animals.

 So far the group has targeted Boston Scientific (NYSE:BSX), Medtronic (NYSE:MDT), Johnson & Johnson (NYSE:JNJ), Abbott Labs (NYSE:ABT), GE Healthcare (NYSE:GE) and several other companies that PETA says need to step up to protect animals used in clinical testing.